Nettie O. Kimball - Clear Lake Mirror Reporter

 Nettie was a kind, loving woman who cherished time spent with her family.
 Nettie loved cooking and baking and looked forward to canning the produce from her bountiful garden.
 Family camping trips brought her joy; the family traveled and stayed throughout most of the USA.
 Nettie was a faithful woman, and a longtime member of the Ventura Methodist Church, until its closure.
 During retirement Nettie and Robert spent many winters in California and with family in Arizona.
 Robert passed away in 2020.

-She is survived by her three loving daughters, Beverly (Wayne) Kozisek of Clear Lake, twin sister, Bonnie (Darrell) Bullington of Ramsey, MN and Nancy Glidden of Ventura; six grandchildren, Jenny (Tory) Reimann, Jason (Tina) Kozisek, Nathan and Justin Glidden, Tammy (Chuck) Plaxico, and Michelle (Oliver) Ricaille; ten great-grandchildren, Tanner and Mikayla Reimann, Anastazia and August Kozisek, Mason, Max, and Miya Plaxico, Ashlee Goetsch, and Theo and Adrian Ricaille; sisters, Joan Olson and Mildred Lonnevick; family friend, Leila Coe; as well as numerous extended family and cherished friends.
+She is survived by her three loving daughters, Beverly (Wayne) Kozisek, of Clear Lake, twin sister, Bonnie (Darrell) Bullington, of Ramsey, Minn. and Nancy Glidden, of Ventura; six grandchildren, Jenny (Tory) Reimann, Jason (Tina) Kozisek, Nathan and Justin Glidden, Tammy (Chuck) Plaxico, and Michelle (Oliver) Ricaille; 10 great-grandchildren, Tanner and Mikayla Reimann, Anastazia and August Kozisek, Mason, Max, and Miya Plaxico, Ashlee Goetsch, and Theo and Adrian Ricaille; sisters, Joan Olson and Mildred Lonnevick; family friend, Leila Coe; as well as numerous extended family and cherished friends.

-Preceding her in death is her husband, Robert on October 23, 2020; her parents, Torkel and Oline Mehus; her twin sister, Nellie Just; siblings, Pearl Moudy, Jon Mehus, and Donald Mehus; and son-in-law, Charles Glidden.
+Preceding her in death is her husband, Robert, on Oct.
+23, 2020; her parents, Torkel and Oline Mehus; her twin sister, Nellie Just; siblings, Pearl Moudy, Jon Mehus, and Donald Mehus; and son-in-law, Charles Glidden.